 Many people want to know about a final hearing family court in the UK.
 A final hearing is effectively the hearing in which the court would provide its decision.
 For example in a child proceedings matter the final hearing will confirm which parent the child will stay with, and the contact arrangements being put in place.
 The order from this hearing will be binding and will need to be followed, failing which there could be enforcement proceedings.

-For more extensive advice, we welcome you to contact us on 0330 094 5880 to discuss your options or let us call you back.
 With family law specialists in York, Manchester , Newcastle, Northampton, Oxford and London and further offices open nationally we are proud to be a leading provider for family law and serving client’s nationally across the Country.

 We are a team of family law and divorce experts with years of experience in dealing with all areas of family law matters.